Dual-branch Prompting for Multimodal Machine Translation: Experimental Results

-In this variant, we deliberately excluded the distributional alignment loss $\left (\mathcal{L}_{kl}\right )$ during the training phase.
-The aim is to gain insight into the impact of consistency in the predicted probability distributions based on two types of images under prompt guidance.
-Surprisingly, as presented in Table~\ref{table4}, the removal of the $\mathcal{L}_{kl}$ loss leads to a significant drop in performance.
-This finding underscores the critical role of $\mathcal{L}_{kl}$ loss in facilitating the consistency of predicted distributions between the reconstructed image path and the authentic image path.
-This loss ensures that the target sentences generated from the reconstructed images, guided by the dual-branch prompts, remain consistent with the translation context generated from the authentic images.
+In this variant, we omitted the distributional alignment loss ($\mathcal{L}_{kl}$) during training to assess its specific contribution to enforcing consistency between the reconstructed and authentic inference paths.
+As reported in Table~\ref{table4}, the removal of $\mathcal{L}_{kl}$ leads to a significant degradation in performance.
+This finding underscores the critical role of this loss in bridging the distributional gap between the two visual pathways.
+Specifically, $\mathcal{L}_{kl}$ ensures that the target translations generated from reconstructed images remain semantically consistent with those derived from authentic images, thereby stabilizing the inference process.

-In addition, we replaced the distribution alignment loss with JS divergence loss, EMD loss \cite{rubner2000earth}, and Cosine embedding loss.
-All hyperparameters were kept the same as in the experiments using KL divergence loss.
-As shown in Table~\ref{table5}, the decline in BLEU scores indicates the effectiveness of the KL divergence loss function in mitigating the discrepancies between the visual prompts from the reconstructed image path and those from the authentic image path.
-This further demonstrates that distributional alignment loss plays a critical role in reducing semantic and representational gaps between modalities.
+Furthermore, we investigated the efficacy of alternative divergence metrics by replacing the KL divergence with Jensen-Shannon (JS) divergence, Earth Mover's Distance (EMD) \cite{rubner2000earth}, and Cosine Embedding loss, while maintaining identical hyperparameters.
+As shown in Table~\ref{table5}, these alternatives yielded inferior BLEU scores compared to the KL divergence.
+This comparative analysis suggests that KL divergence is particularly effective in mitigating the specific discrepancies between the visual prompt distributions of reconstructed and authentic images, thereby reducing the semantic representational gap between the modalities.